Radial Duality Part II: Applications and Algorithms: Conditioning of the Radially Dual Problem

 \begin{corollary} Consider any upper radial, twice continuously differentiable $f$ with $D(f)<\infty$ and $R(f)>0$.
-If $f$ is $L$-smooth, then $f^\Gamma$ is $\left(1+\frac{D(f)}{R(f)}\right)^3L$-smooth. \end{corollary} \begin{proof} For a twice continuously differentiable function, having $L$-Lipschitz gradient is equivalent to having Hessian bounded in operator norm by $L$.
+If $f$ is $L$-smooth, $f^\Gamma$ is $\left(1+\frac{D(f)}{R(f)}\right)^3L$-smooth. \end{corollary} \begin{proof} For a twice continuously differentiable function, having $L$-Lipschitz gradient is equivalent to having Hessian bounded in operator norm by $L$.
 Noting that $R(f)>0$ implies $f$ is strictly upper radial by~\eqref{eq:differentiable-strict-radial-NS-condition}, we have a bijection between the domains of $f$ and $f^\Gamma$ from~\eqref{eq:domain-bijection}.
 Hence the Hessian of $f^\Gamma$ is uniformly bounded by $\left(1+\frac{D(f)}{R(f)}\right)^3L$. \end{proof}

 Although this result requires smoothness of the primal objective $f$ to be maximized, it still provides an algorithmically valuable tool due to the symmetry-breaking nature of considering functions on the extended positive reals $\extPos$.
-Supposing $f$ is bounded above, this result allows us to extend smoothness of $f$ on a level set $\dom f = \{x \mid f(x) >0\}$ to global smoothness of the dual $f^\Gamma$ on $\dom f^\Gamma = \varSpace$.
+Supposing $f$ is bounded above, this result allows us to extend the smoothness of $f$ on a level set $\dom f = \{x \mid f(x) >0\}$ to global smoothness of the dual $f^\Gamma$ on $\dom f^\Gamma = \varSpace$.

 For example, consider an unconstrained $S=\RR^n$ instance of our previous motivating example of the Poisson likelihood problem~\eqref{eq:poisson-objective} which is not defined everywhere (only on $\{x \mid a_i^Tx >0\}$) with gradients blowing up as $x$ approaches the boundary of this domain.
 However, provided the measurements $\{a_i\}$ span $\RR^n$, this objective has bounded level sets.
-Consequently, for any twice continuously differentiable $r(x)$, our radial duality provides a globally smooth reformulation.
+Consequently, for any twice continuously differentiable $r(x)$, our radial duality provides a reformulation that extends the smoothness on the level set $\{x \mid \mathcal{L}(x)-r(x)>0\}$ to hold globally.